 Masterpiece Cakeshop, Ltd. v.
 Colorado Civil Rights Commission.
-This case, already argued before the Supreme Court on December 5, 2017, determined whether Colorado's public accommodation law, intended to eliminate discrimination, violates the First Amendment rights of a baker who does not want to design a cake for a gay wedding.
+This case, argued before the Supreme Court on December 5, 2017, determined whether Colorado's public accommodation law, intended to eliminate discrimination, violated the First Amendment rights of a baker who did not want to design a cake for a gay wedding.

 J 20 Trials.
 In a series of trials at the DC Superior Court, 188 defendants faced charges related to rioting during the Inauguration of President Donald Trump on January 20, 2017.
 On January 18, 2018, the U.S. Attorney for the District of Columbia dropped all charges against 129 of the defendants.
 59 defendants faced charges in D.C.
 Superior Court.